Implementing GJK

 This code is a boolean intersection query.
 It doesn’t tell you where the convex objects intersect.
 Further, it’s intended to be used as a rendering optimization (is this object in view? can I skip rendering that shadow map? etc.), so it isn’t even a hundred percent precise (that’s the code you’ve been seeing in particular that’s not precise, not the logic of the algorithm itself).
 It’s designed this way for performance reasons, so let’s discuss exactly what these limitations are and how to deal with them (because if you run it as is on any nontrivial inputs it will eventually get stuck in an infinite loop).

-Second, these are floating point numbers we’re working with.
+Second, these are floating point numbers we're working with.
 You can get into situations where rounding errors leave you in an infinite loop as your support mapping bounces back and forth between a small number of nearby points.
-You could write a bunch of code to detect this, maybe sprinkle in some epsilons (which are not just 0.00001), but in practice it’s such a rare case (on the order of one in ten thousand queries) that it’s easier to just cap the total number of iterations through the outer loop and conservatively declare that there’s an intersection if you blow past that limit (which it almost certainly is if your support mapping is reasonably well behaved).
+You could write a bunch of code to detect this, maybe sprinkle in some epsilons (which are not just 0.00001), but in practice it's such a vanishingly rare case that - for the simplified motivating case we're working with here - it's easier to just cap the total number of iterations through the outer loop and conservatively declare that there's an intersection if you blow past that limit (which it almost certainly is if your support mapping is reasonably well behaved).
+Obviously this won't work if you're doing physics calculations, but that necessitates some additional work to extract contact points anyway, and the added work of getting this 100% right probably folds together nicely with that.

 Putting that all together and cleaning up a bit, we get: